arianakc/breast-cancer-prediction/project plan.md

 ### Methods and tools plan to use

-1. programming language: python3.6, pandas, sklearn
+1. programming language and package: python3.6, pandas, sklearn, Keras, Tensorflow...

 2. Data preprocessing